Top Tips to Encourage Reading for Pleasure

 Read together and regularly

 It is recommended that children read for at least 10 minutes a day.
-Reading together allows for conversations about the book, praise for their reading and is a great way to keep track of their progress.
+Reading together allows for conversations about the book, and praise for their reading and is a great way to keep track of their progress.

 Create a reading area